n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 If you want to combine all the rows above the grouped attribute, check the box here.

 In this example, the table starts with a row that is above all other information but also needs to be extracted along with the information below it.
-DOC² might extract this row as an additional row and the grouping of the information, e.g. by position, will not work properly.
+DOC² might extract this row as an additional row and then the grouping of the information, e.g. by position, will not work properly.

 ![](/_images/doc2/advanced-settings_7.png){ loading=lazy }
 ![](/_images/doc2/advanced-settings_9.png){ loading=lazy }